 Please ensure your child has a full kit in school.

-Indoor kit: Blue shorts, white t-shirt and black pumps.
+Indoor kit: Blue shorts, white t-shirt with school logo and black pumps.

 Outdoor kit: Blue tracksuit/jogging bottoms and trainers.